-Not only has the capital expenditure reduced, the Corporation also benefited from the low interest rate environment by swapping a significant portion of the Corporation's fixed rate interest on debt instruments to floating rates in the past few years.
-With the last floating rate debt maturing in 2019, the Corporation would then be servicing only fixed rate debts.
+The Corporation has benefited from the low interest rate environment by swapping a significant portion of the Corporation's fixed rate interest on debt instruments to floating rates in the past few years.
+With the last floating rate debt maturing in 2019, the Corporation would then be servicing only fixed rate debts, which would significantly reduce the Corporation's exposure to financial risks associated with interest rate movements.
 The Corporation has sufficient cash to fully repay the maturing notes and bonds without the need for refinancing.
-Against this background, the Corporation is expecting to return to sustainable long-term accounting profitability in the near future.
+After repaying the last floating rate debt in 2019, the Corporation would still have some residual debts but at a much reduced level, and this would further enhance the Corporation's financial position.